(Added at v2.1)

 Use the Group Filter widget

-- Click Reset to remove the filter and restore the map to its state prior to using the widget.
+- Click Reset to remove the filter and restore the map to its previous state.

 - The widget allows you to add additional filter criteria at run time.
 Click the Add Criteria button to add another clause.
 Notice that the two criteria are joined with a conjunction.
 You can choose to join them using either OR or AND.

 - The widget has a save option to save these defined criteria settings for future use.
-Click the gear icon.
-The widget panel will switch to the options panel.
+Click the settings button.
+The widget panel switches to the options panel.

 - Click Save to save the defined criteria locally as a JSON text file.

-- Use Upload a Saved File to load a previously saved file to load back all the criteria defined in the file.
+- Click Upload a Saved File to load a previously saved file to restore all the criteria defined in the file.

-- If you need to use the filtered map in other widgets, you can enable it here to persist the filter after this widget is closed.
+- If you need to use the filtered map in other widgets, check Persist After Widget is Closed.
 By default, closing the widget will revert all filters to the map's initial state.